What Health Risks Do Aviation Mechanics Face?

 It’s vital that aircraft mechanics are well aware of the materials they’re working with.
 Asbestos exposure, particularly over long periods of time, can lead to mesothelioma, a cancer of the lungs; the symptoms dry coughing or wheezing, shortness of breath (dyspnea), respiratory complications, pain in the chest or abdomen, and fever or night sweats.
 Tragically, only 9% of patients survive more than five years beyond their diagnosis; those commercials advertising law firms that deal with mesothelioma wrongful death suits are designed for workers in industries such as aviation.

 Aviation mechanics are exposed to a higher number of threats than most other professions.
 The physical dangers of working with such heavy and dangerous machinery can lead to illness, disability (which can make life significantly more difficult as people with disabilities earn around 70% less annually than those without disabilities), and even death.
+Luckily, there are more than 7,000 urgent care centers ready to treat a variety of illnesses and injuries.
 The next time you’re sitting on an airplane and you feel yourself getting annoyed at a mechanical delay, take a moment to be grateful that your biggest worry is being late!